-Criteria under this section Checklist The hotel has a system in place to Measurement of: measure and minimise their: Water: bills, meter readings, monthly written records of consumption of water, energy and consumption chemicals Energy: bills, meter readings, monthly written records of emissions to air consumption generation of waste Chemicals: purchase records, monthly written records of volumes used Emissions to air Waste: bills, waste collection data (e.g. weights), monthly written records of amounts generated, sent to landfill and recycled Minimisation of environmental impacts through a system with specific measures to address each of the following: Water Energy Chemicals Emissions to air Waste Evidenced by: Action plan Utility bills and invoices, waste disposal records Staff training records Maintenance records Housekeeping records Interviews with staff Information provided to guests e.g. in guestrooms and public areas Consumption records for each of the five items above If a hotel has obtained certification from a scheme that is GSTC recognised it will be deemed to meet
+Criteria under this section Checklist Criteria under this section The hotel has a system in place to measure and minimise their: Consumption of water, energy and chemicals emissions to air generation of waste Measurement of: Water: bills, meter readings, monthly written records of consumption Energy: bills, meter readings, monthly written records of consumption Chemicals: purchase records, monthly written records of volumes used Emissions to air: Waste: bills, waste collection data (e.g. weights), monthly written records of amounts generated, sent to landfill and recycled Minimisation of environmental impacts through a system with specific measures to address each of the following: Water Energy Chemicals Emissions to air Waste Evidenced by: Action plan Utility bills and invoices, waste disposal records Staff training records Maintenance records Housekeeping records Interviews with staff Information provided to guests e.g. in guestrooms and public areas Consumption records for each of the five items above